wschenk/willschenk.com/content/articles/2018/building-a-hugo-site/index.md

 One of the things I'm very interested in is writing words and seeing them on the page.
 ```

-This is pretty standard from more static site generators with the front matter on the top and the markdown on the bottom.
+This is pretty standard from most static site generators with the front matter on the top and the markdown on the bottom.

 ## List templates